ifeanyianyanwu/lendsqr-fe-test/README.md

 ## Tools and Technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://github.com/vitejs/vite).
 Technologies used include:

 - React Typescript
 - React Router